 Vectors.
 Addition: parallelogram rule and/or triangle rule.
 Examples: position vectors of points in space, velocities, forces, displacements.
 Geometry using vectors.
 Vectors in the plane and space.
 Cartesian representation.
 Polar forms.
 Scalar or dot product.
 Projection.
 Vector or cross product.
 Application to trigonometry.
-Lines normal to planes in space; planes normal to lines in space; lines normal to lines in the plane.
+Lines mainstream to planes in space; planes mainstream to lines in space; lines mainstream to lines in the plane.

 Linear Algebra.
 Solving systems of linear equations by row reducing augmented matrix.
 Completely reduced matrices.
 Addition and multiplication of matrices.
 Multiplication by a scalar.
 Matrix algebra, identity matrix, inverse matrices.
 Solving linear equations using inverse matrices.
 Elementary matrices, finding inverses by row reduction.
 Expressing a non singular matrix and its inverse as products of elementary matrices.
 Determinants: expanding by the top row.
 Rules for evaluating determinants.
 Effect of elementary row operations.
 Determinant of: a product of two square matrices; the inverse of a matrix; scalar product of a matrix.
 Eigenvectors, eigenvalues.
+Linear transformations.
+Basis, dimension, rank theorem.
+Markov chains.
 The Leslie population model.